Barrett Hayton: Arizona Coyotes

 On October 18, 2020, Hayton was loaned by the Coyotes to Finnish Liiga club, Ilves, until the start of NHL training camp.
-He made 8 appearances in the 2020–21 Liiga season, registering 4 assists for Ilves, before returning to the Coyotes.

-Hatyon began the 2020–21 NHL season with the Coyotes.
+He made eight appearances in the 2020–21 season, registering four assists for Ilves, before returning to the Coyotes.
+Hatyon began the 2020–21 season with the Coyotes.
 Through to February 22, 2021, he played in 14 games, recording 2 goals and a single assist.

-On February 22, 2021, the Coyotes assigned him to the AHL to play with the Tucson Roadrunners.
-Hayton previously played in Tucson for five games last season on a conditioning stint.
-This season is the first year that he is eligible to play in the AHL full-time.
+On February 22, the Coyotes assigned him to the AHL to play with the Tucson Roadrunners.

-Hatyon began the 2021–22 NHL season with the Tucson Roadrunners.
+Hatyon began the 2021–22 season with the Roadrunners.
 On October 26, 2021, the Coyotes recalled Hayton from Tucson.
-Hayton made his 2021-2022 NHL season debut on October 28, 2021, the Coyotes's 7th game of the season.
-Hayton underwent wrist surgery in early January 2022 and was placed on injured reserve.
-Hayton was out of the Coyote line-up for 16 games and returned on February 9, 2022.
-At the conclusion of the 2021-2022 NHL season, Hayton became a restricted free agent.
-The Coyotes extended a qualifying offer to Hayton on July 11th, whereby the Coyotes retained negotiating rights with Hayton.
+Hayton made his 2021–22 NHL season debut on October 28, 2021, and registered a point.
+Hayton underwent wrist surgery in early January 2022.
+Hayton was out of the Coyote line-up for 16 games and returned on February 20, 2022.
+At the conclusion of the 2021–22 season, Hayton became a restricted free agent.
+The Coyotes extended a qualifying offer to Hayton on July 11, whereby the Coyotes retained negotiating rights with Hayton.
 On September 20, 2022, Hayton signed a two-year, $3.55 million contract with the Coyotes.

+Hayton played in all 82 of the Coyotes' regular season games during the 2022–23 season.
+He recorded careers highs in goals (19), assists (24), points (43) and penalty minutes (42) and played on the first line with Clayton Keller and Nick Schmaltz.
+Hayton missed nearly three months of the 2023–24 season with an upper-body injury.
+He was injured in a game against the Columbus Blue Jackets on November 16, 2023.
+Initially expected to miss four to six weeks, Hayton suffered a setback in his recovery that resulted in him being sidelined until the All-Star break.
+He then sustained a lower-body injury in mid-March and it ended up bringing his season to an early close.
+He was limited to 10 points through 33 contests in an injury-riddled campaign.

+Utah Mammoth

+Shortly after the end of the 2023–24 regular season, the Coyotes' franchise was suspended and team assets were subsequently transferred to the expansion team Utah Hockey Club; as a result, Hayton became a member of the Utah team.
+A restricted free agent at season's end, he signed a two-year contract with Utah on July 8, 2024.
+The franchise officially named themselves the Utah Mammoth beginning the following season.